Where do you find information and how do you refine it?

 Starting a literature review can be difficult but the following steps will help.

-Simply type in “your subject review” or “your subject critical review”.
-For greater accuracy only search in the title of the journal paper.
-Unless you are researching an obscure subject, then you will hopefully see some results.
-For example I used these papers:
+Restrict the keyword search to the title of the journal paper for greater accuracy.
+Unless you are researching an obscure subject, then you will see some results.
+For example, I used these papers as part of my review:

 Alavi, M., & Leidner, D. (2001).
 Review: Knowledge management and knowledge management systems: Conceptual foundations and research issues, MIS Quarterly, 25 (1), 107–136.